Zacknetic/HomebridgeMagicHome-DynamicPlatform/README.md

             "settings": {
                 "pruning": {
                     "pruneMissingCachedAccessories": false,
-                    //prune accessories after they have been missing for n restarts "restartsBeforeMissingAccessoriesPruned": 3,
+                    "restartsBeforeMissingAccessoriesPruned": 3,
-                    //number of restarts missing before accessory is pruned },
+                },
                 "whiteEffects": {
                     "simultaniousDevicesColorWhite": true,
-                    //simultanious white and color for compatible devices "colorWhiteThreshold": 10,
+                    "colorWhiteThreshold": 10,
-                    //saturation threshold from color-only to white-only for non-simultanious devices "colorWhiteThresholdSimultaniousDevices": 50,
+                    "colorWhiteThresholdSimultaniousDevices": 50,
-                    //saturation threshold from color-only to color and white for simulanious devices "colorOffThresholdSimultaniousDevices": 5,
+                    "colorOffThresholdSimultaniousDevices": 5,
-                    //saturation threshold from color and white to white only for simultanious devices },
+                },
             },
         }